-Enter the speed of light and frequency into the calculator to determine the length of the resonator.
-This calculator can also evaluate any of the variables given the others are known.
+Enter the wave speed (propagation speed in the medium/structure) and frequency into the calculator to determine the quarter-wave resonator length.
+This calculator can also solve for any one of the variables when the other two are known.

 1/4 Wave Resonator Formula

-The following formula is used to calculate the length of a 1/4 wave resonator.
+The following formula is used to calculate the (ideal) length of a 1/4 wave resonator.

 Variables: